kmapi/kmapi.github.io/index.md

 Amazon S3 to store the uploaded images.
 Of course multiple images can be uploaded per recipe and there are options provided on how the image should be cropped and scaled.

+Kitchen Monki has a section in the api for recipe meta tags.
+They are an important part of grouping recipes and searching them.

 ------------
 #### Using the Recipe Tools